Flames of Convention

 Flames of Convention was the third novel by F. J. Thwaites.

+The novel was adapted for the radio.

 Plot

 An artist, Brett Hardy, and his beloved, a squatter's daughter, defy convention to live their lives their own way and suffer for it.
 The novel is set in Sydney and rural New South Wales.

 Plagiarism accusations

 Eighteen months after publication, it was alleged that a section of Chapter Fifteen the book closely resembled the opening chapter of Susan Lennox: Her Fall and Rise (1912) by David Phillips.

 Adaptation

 In 1935 it was announced the book would be filmed in England but this did not happen.